Presentation

 The project demonstrated the validity of ultrasonic telemetry techniques for an important medical application: chronicle heart failure; a pathology that requires continuous monitoring to provide medical doctors with the necessary data to elaborate personalized medical treatment.
 The project performed preliminary in vitro and in vivo tests of the developed devices.

-Download the original project presentation as a PDF file!
+project presentation as a PDF file!

 Read on to learn about the detailed project objectives, the results we achieved and browse through our public reports, presentations and publications.